djalbat/necessary/README.md

                            //                                                     directoryPath }
 ```

-By default it will parse a file called `.rc` in the current working directory.
+It will parse a file called `.rc` in the current working directory by default.
 This file should have the following format:

 ```
 {